-Table 4.9 shows past ratios of State general obligation debt service to unrestricted revenue.
+Tables 4.8 and 4.9 shows past ratios of State general obligation debt service to unrestricted revenue.
 From 1985 to 1989, the ratio exceeded 5%.
-In recent years, debt service has included, for determining debt capacity, debt service on

-State general obligation bonds, University of Alaska bonds that are State supported, State reimbursement of municipal school debt, and lease payments on lease-purchase financing.
+In recent years, debt service has included, for determining debt capacity, debt service on State general obligation bonds, University of Alaska bonds that are State supported, State reimbursement of municipal school debt, and lease payments on lease-purchase financing.
 Inclusion of the above items brings all debt paid from the State's General Fund within the measure of debt burden generally used by the rating agencies.
-State policy has attempted to maintain this more inclusive ratio in the range of 5% to 8% as seen in Table 5.1.
+State policy has attempted to maintain this more inclusive ratio below 8% as seen in Table 5.1.